Any questions? We got you.

 Sparkwise recommends a two-phase rollout: start with a targeted pilot on the Flexible Plan to build a business case, then scale organization-wide on the Standard or Enterprise Plan.
 Most pilots run $5-25K and generate enough data to win internal buy-in and budget.

-Phase 1: Flexible Plan pilot · Phase 2: Standard/Enterprise rollout · LMS + SSO integration available
+Phase 1: Starter Plan pilot · Phase 2: Enterprise rollout · LMS + SSO integration available

 The monthly recurring rhythm is critical.
 Organizations that run consistent monthly sessions see sustained engagement and cumulative skill development.
 One-off sessions produce short-term impact; recurring programmes produce lasting change.

-Phase 1 — Pilot (Flexible Plan): Start small with a specific use case or target population — new managers, a single department, or a key transformation initiative.
-The Flexible Plan works on pay-as-you-go credits not tied to specific users, with no long-term commitment.
+Phase 1 — Pilot (Starter Plan): Start small with a specific use case or target population — new managers, a single department, or a key transformation initiative.

-Most organizations spend $5-25K on a pilot.
-By the end, L&D teams have concrete data to build an internal business case:
+Most organizations spend $10-20K on a pilot.
+By the end, client teams have concrete data to build an internal business case:

-1. Fortune 10 Healthcare Company piloted problem-solving training and came away with 93% completion, 4.5/5 satisfaction, and +30% learning retention — enough to justify scaling to the entire organization.
+1. Fortune 10 Healthcare Company piloted problem-solving training and came away with 93% completion, 4.5/5 satisfaction, and +30% knowledge retention — enough to justify scaling to the entire organization.

 2. A Top 3 consulting firm ran a randomised controlled trial during their pilot and measured statistically significant improvement on 6 of 7 competency metrics vs. traditional training, at 80% lower cost.

 Phase 2 — Organization-wide rollout (Standard or Enterprise Plan): Scale using user-based licences that are significantly more cost-effective at volume.
-This is typically when organizations build custom content — reinventing existing training programmes for live, collaborative delivery at scale.
+This is typically when organizations build custom content — reinventing existing capability building programmes for live, collaborative delivery at scale.

 How can organizations try Sparkwise before committing?

 Sparkwise offers a free trial session with up to 12 participants.
-The trial includes a full 60-minute session that you can test with your colleagues or target learners.
+The trial includes a full 60-minute session that you can test with your colleagues or target participants

-Free trial · Up to 12 participants · Full 60-minute session · Real engagement and satisfaction data
+Free trial · Up to 12 participants · Full 60-minute session · Real engagement data

 What the trial includes: A full 60-minute live session run with your team, colleagues, or key decision-makers.
 Participants experience the real platform live.
-After the session, L&D leaders and executives receive actual satisfaction scores and engagement data from their own cohort.
+After the session, administrators and executives receive actual engagement scores from their own cohort.

 Why it matters: The trial is designed to do two things: let your team experience Sparkwise firsthand, and give you the data needed to build an internal business case.
 Organizations that run a trial walk away with concrete metrics they can share with stakeholders to win buy-in and budget.